usnistgov/corr-deploy/README.md

 db, api, cloud and frontend.
 The components can be deployed in the same host or in four different hosts.

+Note: Before selecting your path of installation, please go to setup to make the appropriate [Setup README](setup/README.md) needed for your option.

 ## Native Linux Management

 This management is based on a linux ready configuration with ansible.